We often eat with our hearts and stomachs in mind, but how often do we consider how foods affect extremely specific body parts?

 Instead of eating as if your penis needs special attention, fill your day with foods that optimize your whole body, and in turn, help your blood bring the nutrients, vitamins, and minerals your penis needs to function.
 (Erectile dysfunction in younger men is rising and about 1 in 9 men will develop prostate cancer in their lifetime.)

 On the plus side, enhancing your diet just might help with other concerns, such as heart disease, hormonal imbalances, fat burn, and more.

 From prostate cancer, low T-levels, ED, and possibly infertility, these foods are here to help.

 Spinach worked for Popeye, and it’ll help you, too.

 Cooked spinach contains 66 percent of your daily folic acid requirement per cup, making it one of the most folate-rich foods around.
-Additionally, spinach contains a fair amount of magnesium, which also helps improve and stimulate blood flow and has been shown to boost testosterone levels.
+Additionally, spinach contains a fair amount of magnesium, which also helps improve and stimulate blood flow and has to boost testosterone levels.

 Spinach for penile health

 - A good source of folic acid which may help prevent erectile dysfunction.

 - Contains magnesium which has been shown to boost testosterone.

 - Pro-tip: Try our favorite spinach recipes for your next date night.